Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 November 2025 04.24.20 UTC
+- WIB: Minggu, 23 November 2025 05.27.36 UTC
-- WITA: Minggu, 23 November 2025 05.24.20 UTC
+- WITA: Minggu, 23 November 2025 06.27.36 UTC
-- WIT: Minggu, 23 November 2025 06.24.20 UTC
+- WIT: Minggu, 23 November 2025 07.27.36 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: friendship
+Kategori: success